sloraris/iamsloraris/README.md

 # sloraris.dev

 This is the source code for my personal website, [sloraris.dev](https://sloraris.dev).
-It's a static site built with Astro, with some custom components and a custom backend for managing the projects and blog posts.
+It's a static site with some custom components and a custom backend for managing the projects and blog posts.

 ## Development